rigdev/docs/docs/capsules/github-actions.md

 The following GitHub workflow example showcases how you can

 1. Build a Docker image from a new commit
+2. Push that Docker image to Docker Hub
-2. Make a Rig build from that Docker image
+3. Make a Rig build from that Docker image
-3. Deploy that Rig build to your Rig capsule
+4. Deploy that Rig build to your Rig capsule

-You can choose your own `buildID` in the `build` action, or if not provided the `buildID` will be the first 10 characters of the Git commit SHA.
+In this example a username and password to Dockerhub is stored as a Github secret in the repository of the workflow.
+The same is done with the client secret to the Rig project

 ```yaml
 on: [push]